 What Heretics Have and the Obedient Don’t

-Those who merely follow the flow – whether they be doctors or ditch-diggers – live by rules and slogans that are provided to them by authority.
-And with that type of intellectual fuel, they can hardly be expected to develop any real internal horsepower.
+Those who merely follow the flow, whether they be doctors or ditch-diggers, live by rules and slogans that are provided to them by others.
+And with that type of fuel, they can’t develop much internal horsepower.

 One last quote, from Frederick Hayek (from Studies in Philosophy, Politics and Economics).
 This is what heretics do, but the obedient do not: